-The average number of the Company's employees in 2016 was 57 (2015: 55).
+The average number of the Company's employees in 2017 was 54 (2016: 57 employees).

-2. Operating Environment of the Company
+2. Operating environment of the Company

 General

 Over recent years, Azerbaijan has undergone substantial political and economic changes.
 As an emerging market, Azerbaijan does not possess a well-developed commercial infrastructure, which generally exists in more mature business markets.
 Laws and regulations affecting businesses operating within the country are subject to rapid change.
 In addition, continued economic stability is dependent to a large extent on the effectiveness of fiscal and monetary measures taken by the government, regulatory developments, decisions of international lending organisations, global commodity prices and other actions beyond the Company's control.